top of page

 Why You Need an Old Goat of a Writer to Review Your Writing

-This article focuses on the third best way—feedback.
+This article focuses on the third best way to become a good writer: constructive feedback.

 Why get someone else to review your writing?

 Okay, so you read.
 You practiced until your fingerprints vanished.
-And still, you have this niggly feeling that all is not well with your writing.
+And still, you have this niggly feeling that something is not quite right with your writing.

 Get someone reliable to review your writing.